alang24/Visualization-InjuryProbability/README.md

 - 7/26: Completed exceptions and verified cases 3 and 4.
 Script now adds list of five highest probabilities and a title to image.
 Partially complete on automation through entire spreadsheet and fixed bug involving RGB tuples
 - 7/31: processes the different cases (guardrail,medstrip,etc.). for each case, able to loop through all the sheets and create an image, verified correctness <br />
 - 8/1: Verified correctness of entire script.
 Added function documentation.
 Added helper functions to clean up the main.py file.
+- 10/2: New simulations (task 5) that are similar to RoadsideTree